TatyanaLev/EE283HW6/README.md

 ## bash way

-The commented out section of the [batch submission script](https://github.com/TatyanaLev/EE283HW6/blob/main/sbatch.sh) are the commented out ways to make symlinks in bash.
+The commented out section of the [batch submission script](https://github.com/TatyanaLev/EE283HW6/blob/main/sbatch.sh) are the ways to make symlinks in bash.
 This way they are not renamed -- only linked while retaining the original name.

 # FASTQC